 How Are Dental Crowns Placed?

-Dental crowns are placed over the course of two visits to our dentist’s office.
+Dental crowns are placed over the course of two visits to our private dentist’s office.
 During the first visit, our dentist will prepare your tooth by cleaning it and then taking an accurate impression.
 This impression will be used to make your dental crown, which will be created in a dental lab.

 Once your dental crown is ready, you will return to our dental office for a second appointment.
 During this appointment, our dentist will place your dental crown.
 The dental crown will be cemented to your tooth.

 A dental bridge is a device used to close the gap between teeth.
 The false tooth (or teeth) supported by the bridge will fill in the gap caused by one or more missing teeth.
 Bridges can be made from gold, alloys, porcelain, or a combination of these materials.

 Dental bridges are placed by first reshaping the teeth on either side of the gap.
 The dentist will take an impression of your teeth and send it to a dental lab for fabrication.
 In the meantime, the dentist will place a temporary bridge to protect your teeth and gums from shifting.
 The dental lab will fabricate a custom-fit bridge, and the dentist will place the bridge in your mouth.
 The dentist will adjust the bridge to ensure a proper fit and bite.

 How Long Do Crowns and Bridges Last?

 Crowns and bridges can last 10 to 20 years.
 You should care for dental crowns and bridges as you would your natural teeth.
 By following good oral hygiene practices, patients can prolong the life of their dental crowns and bridges.